Posts

 Image

-In order to foster trust in our work Pythia Cyber uses the Cyber Security Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing Cyber Security Programs.
-We are guided by the NIST CSF if those programs are the modest first steps of new or small organizations, or if those programs are formal, rigorous programs for mature, mid-sized organizations, or anywhere in between.
+This blog post is about Recover, one of five "pillars" of the NIST CSF .
+This blog post is one of a series of posts, one per pillar.
+Here links to the other posts in this series: Identify Protect Detect Respond (Recover).
+What is the NIST CSF and why does Pythia Cyber use it?
+The NIST CSF is the cybersecurity Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing a custom Cybersecurity Program (CSP).
+Pythia Cyber is guided by the NIST CSF for programs that are the modest first steps of new or small organizations, for programs that are formal, rigorous programs for mature, mid-sized organizations, and for programs anywhere in between.
 The NIST CSF mantra is simple: Identify, Protect, Detect, Respond, Recover.
 But this overview is also very abstract.
 So this blog post is one of a series to make these concepts a bit more concrete.
-There will be one blog post for each "pillar" as NIST calls them.
-This blog post is about Recover.
-Recover is the step you take after Respond; Respond is your immediate reaction to whatever Detect has detected; Detect is monitoring whatever you built in the Protect step; Protect is what you built once you finished the Identify step.
-What is the differen...
+As we covered in the first post in this series (follow the "Identify" li...

 Risk Management Requires Relationship Managment